To earn a JD degree, a student must:

 Additional information regarding LLM degree requirements can be found on the LLM program website.

-Candidates for the LLM degree may choose to specialize in Business Law, Criminal Law, Intellectual Property Law, or Technology Law.
+Candidates for the LLM degree may choose to specialize in Business Law, Criminal Law, Environmental Law, Health Law, Human Rights Law, Intellectual Property Law, International Law, or Technology Law.
 They may also choose to specialize in other areas of law with the guidance of their faculty advisor and permission of the Sr. Associate Dean for Academic Affairs (or their designee).
 Candidates may only specialize in one area of law during their program.
-In addition to the required courses above, students wishing to specialize in a specific area of law must take at least nine (9) credit hours of approved courses in that area.
+In addition to the required courses above, students wishing to specialize in a specific area of law must take at least nine (9) credit hours of required and approved courses in that area.

-A full-time LLM student must enroll in a minimum of 9 credit hours in Fall and Spring semesters.
-A student may be enrolled in a maximum of 16 credit hours in Fall and Spring semesters.
+A full-time LLM student must enroll in a minimum of 9 credit hours in each of the Fall and Spring semesters.
+A student may be enrolled in a maximum of 16 credit hours in each of the Fall and Spring semesters.
 In extraordinary circumstances, the Sr. Associate Dean for Academic Affairs (or their designee) may grant permission for students to enroll in additional credit hours.

 Half-time for fall and spring semesters in the LLM program is defined as 4.5 credit hours.

-The LLM can be completed in as few as two semesters, but no more than three semesters not including an approved Leave of Absence period.
+The LLM can be completed in as few as two semesters, but no more than three semesters, not including an approved Leave of Absence period.
 Students who plan to extend their program to three semesters must receive approval from the Assistant Dean for Academic Affairs (or their designee) before the add/drop period ends for the second semester of study.
 Students must submit a request for the extension that includes the reasons for the request as well as their planned course of study for the remainder of their program.
 Failure to receive approval for the extension prior to the end of the add/drop period in the second semester of study could result in students not being allowed to finish their program.
-A student who plans to extend their program to three semesters is responsible for obtaining the appropriate visa needed to extend the program.
+A student who plans to extend their program to three semesters is responsible for obtaining the appropriate extension of non-immigrant status (if needed) to extend the program.
+No more than three years may elapse between the commencement and completion of the LLM degree.

 A cumulative grade average of 2.0 (C) or above is required by all LLM students at the end of their first year and at the end of every academic semester thereafter to continue their enrollment and to graduate from the School of Law.

-All amounts owed by the graduating student to the School of Law or University must be paid or otherwise approved by the Dean and Student Financial Services’ Office of the University before the student may graduate.
+All amounts owed by a graduating student to the School of Law or the University must be paid or otherwise approved by the Dean and the Student Financial Services Office of the University before degree conferral.

 To earn the SJD degree, a student must: